Angela (character): Marvel Comics history

 During the 2013 "Age of Ultron" storyline, Angela is revealed to be alive and has been pulled from Heaven as a result of Wolverine's damage to the Omniverse.
 In a combination of rage and confusion, she charges towards Earth from outer space, only to be intercepted by the Guardians of the Galaxy, leading to her joining the team.

 During the Original Sin storyline, it is revealed that she is Aldrif, the daughter of Odin and Freyja, making her sister to Thor and Loki.
 She was "killed" as an infant during Asgard's war with the Angels of the Tenth Realm called "Heven."
 This crime resulted in Odin severing the Tenth Realm from the other nine as punishment for their attack.
-Thor learns of his sister's existence when he is exposed to the secrets of Uatu, the Watcher's eye, by the Orb.
+Thor learns of his sister's existence when he is exposed to the secrets of Uatu, the Watcher's eye, by Orb.
 He returns to Asgard to confront his mother about Angela's existence, and subsequently travels to the Tenth Realm with Loki to learn more about his sister.

 The Guardians of the Galaxy and Angela are attacked in warp space by a band of pirates, called Warpjackers.
 During the battle, Angela abandons the Guardians when the adult Loki telepathically tells her that the portal to Heven is open and that she can return home.
 As Thor battles Heven's guards, Angela appears having been guided to the doorway to Heven by Loki, and prepares to battle Thor.
 Angela fights an exhausted Thor who had just fought off the army of Heven, and is then told by the Queen of Angels to bring Thor to her.
 The now-female Loki has aligned with the Angels, telling Thor that "being on the winning side seems just perfect."